Air circulation in the sauna is important

 Basic principles of air circulation in the sauna

-Air circulation in a sauna is not only a technical aspect, but it directly influences the quality and experience of the sauna session.
+Air circulation in a sauna is not just a technical aspect, it directly influences the quality and experience of the sauna session.
 Fresh oxygen is essential for breathing in the hot and humid environment of a sauna.
-Without a steady influx of fresh air, breathing in the sauna room quickly becomes difficult, which can compromise health benefits and well-being.
+Without a constant flow of fresh air, breathing in the sauna room quickly becomes difficult, which can affect the health benefits and well-being.

 In addition, circulation plays a key role in heat distribution within the sauna room.
 A lack of sufficient air movement can cause heat to build up in certain areas while other areas remain cold.
 A common phenomenon in poorly ventilated saunas is users complaining of cold feet while feeling that their head is overheating.